 Visit an Outdoor Sculpture Garden

 The Nassau County Museum of Art in Roslyn Harbor, NY, features exhibits of major artists in its Gold Coast Georgian mansion.
 Beyond the mansion, you can wander through 145 acres of fields, woods, ponds, and formal gardens where sculptures by Niki de Saint Phalle, Fernando Botero, Tom Otterness, Alexander Calder, and other luminaries adorn the outdoor setting.

 08 of 12

 09 of 12

 Have a Long Island getaway at places such as the award-winning Glen Cove Mansion built in 1910 or the historic Oheka Castle reminiscent of a French chateau.
 Other ideal fall getaways are in the Hamptons (now that the summer crowds have left) and Long Island wine country.

 Explore Long Island's Neighborhoods

 Now that the weather is pleasant, take a walk or drive through some of Long Island's many wonderful neighborhoods.
-From Oyster Bay, once home to Teddy Roosevelt's "Summer White House," to Lloyd Neck where Brad Pitt and Angelina Jolie once rented a luxurious estate, Long Island's neighborhoods offer great scenery and attractions.
-Read about walking and driving tours at:Continue to 13 of 19 below.
+From Oyster Bay, once home to Teddy Roosevelt's "Summer White House," to the Lloyd Neck neighborhood where Brad Pitt and Angelina Jolie once rented a luxurious estate, Long Island's neighborhoods offer great scenery and attractions.
+Also, consider taking an Oyster Bay walking and driving tour or a walking tour of the Port Washington waterfront.